-One table in the dining room is reserved for the officers who sit together at all meals, ignoring the cruisers, which we found very strange, although there were some hosted tables on the gala night.
+One table in the dining room is reserved for the officers who sit together at all meals, ignoring the cruisers, which we found strange, although there were some hosted tables on the gala night.

-Food in Le Coromandel was generally excellent.
+Food in La Licorne was generally excellent.
 There's a big spread for breakfast (7:30 a.m. to 9:30 a.m.) with a range of cooked items, an omelet station and a hot dish of the day, as well as an extraordinary spread of pastries and cakes (as you might expect on a French ship).
 Fresh fruits bought in the region in which we were sailing meant delicious strawberries, peaches and nectarines.

 Dinners include a starter, soup, main course and dessert.
 Strangely, we were asked to order dessert at the beginning of the meal, which seems a rather mass-market way of approaching things.

-I bucked the system one day and asked for cheese as the main course was being cleared away and had a long wait for it.
-We ate lunch most days in Le Rodrigues (12 p.m. to 2 p.m.), as it was pleasant to sit outside by the pool.
-Sometimes there was a barbecue (token at best for the French passengers, who eat their steak almost raw), sometimes a moules marinieres station (mussels poached in a garlicky stock and served from a huge tureen), and, on one occasion, a mountain of oysters.
-The menu is the same as downstairs, though.
+La Boussole (Deck 6): We tended to eat breakfast (8 a.m. to 10 a.m.) on deck in the less formal setting of La Boussole , which has the same fare as La Licorne at its buffet stations.
+We quickly learned that if you turned up at 8:55 a.m., it was already being cleared away.
+We also ate lunch (noon to 2 p.m.) most days in La Boussole.
+It was pleasant to sit outside by the pool.
+Sometimes there was a barbecue (token at best for the French passengers, who eat their steak almost raw), sometimes a moules marinieres station (mussels poached in a garlicky stock and served from a huge tureen) and, on one occasion, a mountain of oysters.
+The menu is basically the same as downstairs, though.